crandru/ATM-program-Java/README.md

 9/23
 - Updated the CRC cards to final design
 - Added finalized use case document to show functions of ATM

+9/28
+- Added the ATMDriver and ATMInterface classes (will reexamine when all files are uploaded)